natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 ![[self-managed-k8s-nodeports.excalidraw]]

-External packets sent through the bridge to node3.
-HAProxy is running on node3 and configured to reverse proxy HTTP and HTTPS requests to the ingress controller's `NodePort` service which exposes ports on each of the worker nodes.
+The ingress controller's `NodePort` service exposes ports on each worker node.
+HAProxy then reverse proxies the HTTP(S) traffic it receives to those ports.

 Alright, so now we need to install `ingress-nginx`.
 We apply the "baremetal" manifest as per the [documentation for setting up a `NodePort` service](https://kubernetes.github.io/ingress-nginx/deploy/#bare-metal-clusters).